status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 ### 18. Connect to medalla

+We're finally ready to connect to medalla!

 >**Note:** If you haven't already, we recommend registering for, and running, your own Infura endpoint to connect to eth1.
-For instruction on how to do so, see [this page](https://status-im.github.io/nimbus-eth2/infura-guide.html).
+For instruction on how to do so, see [this page](./infura-guide.html).

-To connect to medalla run:
+To connect to medalla, run:
 ```
 make NODE_PARAMS="--web3-url=wss://goerli.infura.io/ws/v3/ae1e57122a1e49af8e835e82a5e35e60"
 NIMFLAGS="-d:insecure"  V=1  medalla
 ```

-Replacing the `web3-url` above with your own websocket (`wss`) Infura endpoint.
+Be sure to replace the `web3-url` above with your own websocket (`wss`) Infura endpoint.

 ### 19. Check for successful connection

-If you look near the top of the logs printed to your console, you should see that your beacon node has started, with your local validator attached:
+If you look near the top of the logs printed to your console, you should see confirmation that your beacon node has started, with your local validator attached:

 ```
 INF 2020-10-07 17:04:09.213+02:00 Initializing networking                    topics="networking" tid=11688398 file=eth2_network.nim:1335 hostAddress=/ip4/0.0.0.0/tcp/9000 network_public_key=0802122102defb020c8e47dd8f5da89f51ed6c3998aaa0dd59eeb2784e29d47fdbdab69235 announcedAddresses=@[/ip4/195.177.101.93/tcp/9000]